The Express Lane to Spam and Centralization: An Empirical Analysis of Arbitrum's Timeboost: Discussion

-\paraib{Centralization of Control} Although Timeboost rotates express lane rights on a per-round basis, our analysis shows that a handful of entities, primarily Selini Capital and Wintermute, dominate the majority of winning bids.
-This concentration undermines the intended fairness of the mechanism and raises risks of collusion or cartel-like behavior.
+Although Timeboost rotates express lane rights on a per-round basis, our analysis shows that a handful of entities, primarily Selini Capital and Wintermute, and later Kairos, dominate the majority of winning bids.
+This concentration undermines fairness and raises risks of collusion or cartel-like behavior.
 If left unaddressed, such concentration threatens the long-term sustainability of Timeboost, as smaller or newer actors are effectively priced out of participation.
 Designing mechanisms that broaden participation, such as reserving a fraction of slots for less-capitalized actors or adjusting auction rules to reduce concentration, may help alleviate these risks.